zachatrocity/mnml-web/README.md

 `just libs` then `just dev`, man.

-This is a bare-bones web setup strives to minimal.
+This is a bare-bones web setup that strives to be minimal.

 Just:
 - Plain HTML/CSS/JS